kluctl/kluctl/docs/deployments.md

 #### tags
 A list of tags the kustomize deployment should have.
 See [tags](./tags.md) for more details.

+#### barrier
+Causes kluctl to wait until the current and all previous kustomize deployments have been applied.
+This is useful when upcoming deployments need the current or previous deployments to be finished beforehand.

 #### alwaysDeploy
 Forces a kustomize Deployment to be included everytime, ignoring inclusion/exclusion sets from the command line.
 See [Deploying with tag inclusion/exclusion](./tags.md#deploying-with-tag-inclusionexclusion) for details.